 Meet our Superintendent | Dr. Pascal Mubenga

 Since Dr. Pascal Mubenga was sworn in as superintendent of Durham Public Schools on November 27, 2017, student academic progress and school performance have both increased while the district has strengthened its commitment to equity, inclusion, and the socio-emotional health of the whole child.
-Prior to the COVID-19 pandemic, the Durham community took notice, with DPS’s enrollment growing in the 2019-2020 school year—by more than 500 students—for the first time in four years.
+Prior to the COVID-19 pandemic, the Durham community took notice, with DPS’s enrollment growth in the 2019-2020 school year—by more than 500 students—for the first time in four years.
 Dr. Mubenga was honored by his peers in North Carolina as the North Central Regional Superintendent of the Year for 2020.

 The foundation for this work was laid with the establishment of a 2018-2023 Strategic Plan to transform DPS and “ignite the limitless potential” of its students.
 Dr. Mubenga worked with a large group of Durham educators, community stakeholders, students, and families to develop the plan based on a rigorous data review and an early listening and learning tour of Durham County.
 The plan is comprehensive with clear benchmarks, prioritizing academic achievement, attention to the needs of the whole child, teacher and employee recruitment and retention, community engagement, and fiscal and operational responsibility.